Nation (novel)

 Nation is a novel by Terry Pratchett, published in the UK on 11 September 2008 and in the US on 6 October 2009.
 It was the first non-Discworld Pratchett novel since Johnny and the Bomb (1996).
 Nation is a low fantasy set in an alternative history of our world in the 1860s.
 The book received recognition as a Michael L. Printz Honor Book for 2009.

 Development

 Pratchett took his editors by surprise by writing it before the previously scheduled Tiffany Aching conclusion.
-He has said "I want to write this one so much I can taste it", and that he's been ready to do it for four years.
+He said "I want to write this one so much I can taste it", and that he had been ready to do it for four years.
 Pratchett said in February 2007, "At the moment I'm just writing.
 If it needs to be Discworld it will be Discworld.
 It could be set in this world 150 years ago while still more or less being a fantasy.
 The codename for it is Nation."